jaeyk/measuring-lived-racial-experience/README.md

 ```

 In this section, the goal is to show how I visualized the relationship between each question item and three factors.
 I did this in two steps.
-I first extracted factor loadings ([correlation coefficients between observed variables and latent common factors](https://methods.sagepub.com/reference/encyc-of-research-design/n149.xml)) and then put them into a dataframe.
+I first extracted factor loadings (correlation coefficients between observed data and factors) and then put them into a dataframe.

 ```{R}